SirWrexes/epitech-clang-format/README.md

 ## Known issues:
 * #### Instructionless while/for
-`while(SOME_CONDITION); ` will be converted to ` while(SOME_CONDITION)\n;` (where `\n` is an actual linebreak) This is probably caused by ` AllowShortLoopsOnASingleLine: false`
+`while(SOME_CONDITION); ` will be converted to ` while(SOME_CONDITION)\n;` (where `\n` is an actual linebreak)